-I remember Martin Sheen was featured on the back pages of Bon Appetit, where they used to run a celebrity spot every month.
+I remember Martin Sheen was featured once on the back pages of Bon Appetit, where they used to run a celebrity spot every month.
 It wasn’t until I got my copy of “Best American Recipes 2003-2004” by Molly Stevens (I loved that series of books) that I paid attention.
 She highlighted Martin Sheen’s Pumpkin Cheesecake in the most glowing terms.
 She’s not wrong!

 Martin Sheen’s Pumpkin Cheesecake IS spectacular.
 It’s easy to make too, and it’s large, serving 12 to 16.
 The perfect thing when there’s a big crowd at the table for a holiday dinner or to bring to a potluck or serve for a buffet.
 I serve it for Thanksgiving or Christmas and anytime in between.